JJW-27/typegoose-sort/README.md

-# typegoose-sort README
+# Typegoose Sort README

 ## Overview

-Typegoose sort (typegoose-sort) is a tool for sorting typegoose models by property name
+Typegoose Sort is a tool for sorting typegoose models by property name

 ## How to use

 Highlight the properties you would like to sort

-Type 'Typegoose sort' into the command palette (Cmd + Shift + P)
+Type 'Typegoose Sort' into the command palette (Cmd + Shift + P)

 ## Caveats